Healthcare & Health Insurance in Spain

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "Although the primary care from physicians and the local hospital/clinic are generally adequate, I recommend getting a second opinion before accepting a recommendation for major treatment like surgery, even though you will likely have to pay that out of pocket.
 Doctors, treatments, medications are dramatically less expensive here.
-Custom orthotics would have cost me approximately $300 in the US, but are $45 here. ," remarked one member in Altea.
+Custom orthotics would have cost me approximately $300 in the US, but are $45 here. ," explained one expat living in Altea, Spain.

 Connect